Article 49 of the French Constitution: Charles de Gaulle's 31 January 1964 press conference

+March 2023

+In March 2023 French president Emmanuel Macron used the provision to increase the age of retirement in France, provoking outrage and street demonstrations, His administration had passed budget legislation in this way on ten previous occasions.
+A motion of no confidence also ensued, which the government narrowly survived.
+At that point Article 49 had been used 89 times since 1958 by governments of all ideologies.

 Vote of confidence (Article 49.1)

 The first subparagraph of Article 49 allows the prime minister to commit the responsibility of his government before the National Assembly.
 This is sometimes described as a motion of confidence.
 As provided in Article 50, a simple majority vote against the motion leads to the resignation of the administration.
 This contrasts with the two following paragraphs, which protect the executive to a greater extent.
 The meaning of 49.1 is sometimes imprecise, and therefore its interpretation is disputed, particularly as to whether the commitment of responsibility is optional or compulsory.
 In practice it is viewed as optional, and the president retains a clear supremacy.
-Thus, the motion of confidence is a weapon at the disposal of the government alone.
-The political benefit which it can provide remains limited, however, even though the motion of confidence still remains an important parliamentary tradition that can sometimes give an administration some advantages in its relations with parliament, as well as with public opinion.
+Thus, the motion of confidence is a weapon at the disposal only of the government.
+The political benefit its use can provide remains limited, however, even though the motion of confidence still remains an important parliamentary tradition that can sometimes give an administration some advantages in its relations with parliament, as well as with public opinion.

 An administration which cannot rely on a majority can eschew the use of this measure without much inconvenience.

-Debated interpretation
+Disputed interpretation

-The word engage (to commit, or to "make [something] an issue") in Section 49.1 is particularly subject to controversy.
+The word engager (to commit, or to "make [something] an issue") in Section 49.1 is particularly subject to controversy.
 It can be interpreted as a requirement, as in parliamentary régimes, or simply an ability, giving priority to the separation of powers and the prerogatives of the president.
-Two other elements are subject to discussion but are of much less consequence: deliberation in the Cabinet (Conseil des ministres) and the distinction between a "program" and a "declaration of general policy".

-In parliamentary systems the parliament or its lower chamber customarily inducts a prime minister or government.
-For example, the Constitution of Italy states that "The government has to appear before each chamber no later than ten days after its appointment to obtain their confidence" (94.3).
-The Basic Law for the Federal Republic of Germany provides for the election of the chancellor by the Bundestag (the lower house of the German parliament).
-The Constitution of the Fourth Republic of France also stated that "the president of the Cabinet and the ministers cannot be nominated until after the president of the cabinet has been invested with the confidence of the assembly" (Article 45), and the practice of the Third Republic was identical.
-It is usual in French law for the simple present indicative tense to connote a requirement and not a simple option: "engage" means "must commit" and not "may commit".
-The word éventuellement ("possibly") in the declaration of general policy and the phrase peut engager ("may commit") in Section 3 reinforce the compulsory nature of the commitment to a program, where this conditional phrasing is not used.
+The Constitution of the Fourth Republic of France also stated that "the president of the Cabinet and the ministers cannot be nominated until after the president of the cabinet has been invested with the confidence of the assembly" (Article 45), which was also the practice of the Third Republic.